 What Are Personal Brand Attributes?

-Attributes such as your professional qualifications, personal achievements, and personality are contributing factors to your brand.
+Attributes such as your professional qualifications, personal achievements, and personality contribute to your brand.
 After all, the word personal is the core word in the phrase personal branding.
 Therefore, these attributes directly influence the specific steps of building a personal brand and brand awareness.

 So which attributes will most help you reach your goals?
 What are your strengths?
 How can you grow in them?
 Which weaknesses should you brush up on to keep them from holding you back?

 Writer Tom Peters says, “To be in business today, our most important job is to be head marketer for the brand called You.”
 You are the leader of your brand.
-If you want to be a remarkable leader, it’s time to create an effective personal brand.
+To be a remarkable leader, it’s time to create an effective personal brand.

 Articulate what you want to be known for, pinpoint your why, and dive into creating.
 Your personal brand directly reflects you, your goals, and your dreams.
 Make it count—it is worth it for your business, yourself, and future audience.